kebroad/opentelemetry-collector-contrib/exporter/splunkhecexporter/README.md

 - `max_content_length_traces` (default: 2097152): Maximum trace payload size in bytes.
 Trace batches of bigger size will be broken down into several requests.
 Default value is 2097152 bytes (2 MiB).
 Maximum allowed value is 838860800 (~ 800 MB).
 When set to 0, it will treat as infinite length and it will create only one request per batch.
-- `enforce_length_restriction_uncompressed` (default: false): Whether to enforce restricting the uncompressed length of the payload by the maximums fields set above.
-  When true, the maximum content lengths will signify the maximum length of the payload both compressed and/or uncompressed (although uncompressed should always be the upper bound).
+- `enforce_length_restriction_uncompressed` (default: false): Whether to enforce restricting the uncompressed length of the payload by the maximums fields set above.When true, the maximum content lengths will signify the maximum length of the payload both compressed and/or uncompressed (although uncompressed should always be the upper bound).
 Use this when the endpoint you are exporting to requires a certain payload maximum after decompression.
 - `max_event_size` (default: 5242880): Maximum raw uncompressed individual event size in bytes.
 Maximum allowed value is 838860800 (~ 800 MB).
 - `splunk_app_name` (default: "OpenTelemetry Collector Contrib") App name is used to track telemetry information for Splunk App's using HEC by App name.
 - `splunk_app_version` (default: Current OpenTelemetry Collector Contrib Build Version): App version is used to track telemetry information for Splunk App's using HEC by App version.